theodo/TheodoEvolutionLegacyWrapperBundle/Resources/doc/index.rst

                   `implemented kernels`_
  * ``class_loader_id``: specify the service that will handle the autoloading of your legacy project.
                         The bundle does not provide (yet) any autoloader, you have to `create your own`_.
+ * ``assets``: configure the assets of the legacy app to install in the web directory with the legacy assets install command: ``php app/console legacy:assets:install --symlink``

 .. _implemented kernels: ../../Kernel
 .. _create your own: autoloading.rst